apache/doris/docs/en/getting-started/data-partition.md

 ### Partitioning and binning

 Doris supports two levels of data partitioning.
-The first layer is Partition, which only supports the division of Range.
-The second layer is Bucket (Tablet), which only supports the way Hash is divided.
+The first layer is Partition, which supports Range and List partitioning.
+The second layer is the Bucket (Tablet), which only supports Hash partitioning.

 It is also possible to use only one layer of partitioning.
 When using a layer partition, only Bucket partitioning is supported.